-What do you do professionally?
-What is your job title?
+What do you do?
 Are you a designer, writer, teacher, coach, athlete, blogger… etc. Is this clear in the images you are sharing.
-If I came to your Instagram account, would I be able to know what it was you did?
+If I came to your Instagram account, would I be able to know what it was you/your company did?

 Now that we’ve cleared up WHO you work with, and WHAT you do, HOW do you do it?
 What is your creative process?
 Do you have specific steps that you follow in your professional services?
 Do you have a unique way in which you conduct your business?
 What is it about your brand that makes you unique?

-INSTA-INSPIRATION: Saffron Avenue owner and designer Angela Mondloch @saffronavenue is constantly utilizing Instagram’s video feature to show her working on her calligraphy and writing messages to her IG followers as it relates to her professional and personal life.
+INSTA-INSPIRATION: As a designer or maker of any kind, social media is made for you right now with all the video and animated options available through everyday tech like our phones or mobile devices.
+Saffron Avenue owner and designer Angela Mondloch @saffronavenue is constantly utilizing Instagram’s video feature to show her working on her calligraphy and writing messages to her IG followers as it relates to her professional and personal life.